dyordan1/qublets/README.md

 Setup
 ---

-If you are on Unix, the easiest way to start using qublets is by installing the pre-compiled [pip module](https://pypi.org/project/qublets/):
+If you are on Unix (or using WSL on Windows), the easiest way to start using qublets is by installing the pre-compiled [pip module](https://pypi.org/project/qublets/):
 ```bash
 pip install qublets
 ```